redstone-llc/SystemsAPI/.github/ISSUE_TEMPLATE/improvement.md

 ---
-name: Feature request
+name: Improvement
-about: Suggest a new idea for SystemsAPI
+about: Suggest an improvement to an existing feature
-title: "[FEATURE] "
+title: "[IMPROVEMENT] "
 labels: ''
 assignees: ''

 ---

-**Is your feature request related to a problem?
+**Is your improvement suggestion related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Describe the enhancement you'd like**
 A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the improvement suggestion here.